MikeD1148/Robotics-Year-3-Project-1/README.md

 Make sure you have Arduino IDE and the ZUMO32U4 Library installed

-Install KeySticks and remap the Xbox Controller Joystick/D-Pad to send "W,A,S,D,Q,E,Z,X, ".
+Install KeySticks and remap the Xbox Controller Joystick/D-Pad to send "W,A,S,D,Q,E,Z,X, ,k".

 Finally upload the Code to your Zumo and Start the GUI